Particular/docs.particular.net/samples/sql-bridge/sample.md

 ## Sql Bridge (Transport Integration)

 WARNING: This sample has been deprecated.
-Please refer to the [MsmqToSqlRelay Sample](/samples/msmqtosqlrelay/)
+Refer to the [MsmqToSqlRelay Sample](/samples/msmqtosqlrelay/)

 This sample shows how to setup a sql subscriber so it can subscribe to events from a MSMQ publisher.
 The solution comprises of these 5 projects.